top of page

 My Check In

-This section of the App has two aspects: A Daily Mood Check In and also Checking In.
-Checking In invites you to note down how you have lived your life in the last week.
-You really need to consider how you have supported your Anchor Points - what have you done to maintain them?
-It nexts asks you to think about how "On track" you have been this week.
+This section of the App has two aspects: A Daily Mood Check In and also an opportunity for Checking In on a weekly basis.
+The Checking In function invites you to note down how you have lived your life in the last week.
+You will be presented with each of your Anchor Points and you will need to consider how you have supported or maintained them?
+In the example above, you would consider the first Anchor Point of Family - have you been loving, supportive, caring and kind this week?
+What have you done to support this area of your life?
+You note this down and then you will go to the next Anchor Point and Check In with that and so on.
+After you have noted down how you have lived that week you are then invited to think overall how "On track" have you been this week (e.g., off course completely, a little off course, mostly on track, or completely on track).
 Have you lived the life that matters to you?
 Have you lived according to your values?
-Finally, it asks you to consider the week ahead and how willing you will be to have discomfort as you move towards your Anchor Points.
-This section of the App is hugely important for sustained recovery: do the things that matter and increase your willingness to experience discomfort if that shows up on the way - after all it is unlikely to be as challenging as your mind tells you it is and it is likely to move away soon enough anyway!
+Finally, it asks you to consider the week ahead and how willing you will be to have discomfort as you move towards your Anchor Points - you are invited to make a pledge for the next week to do what matters!
+This section of the App is hugely important for sustained recovery: it invites us to take personal responsibility for living the life we want and it helps us to be accountable for how we have lived our life.

 Vulnerability/Resiliency Model